tedconf/symfony-doc-unofficial/getting-started/en/04-Symfony-Installation.markdown

 >
 >     c:\> php lib\vendor\symfony\data\bin\symfony
 >
->The symfony command line is the developer best friend.
+>The symfony command line is the developer's best friend.
 It provides a lot of
 >utilities that improve your productivity for day-to-day activities like
 >cleaning the cache, generating code, and much more.